Top Tips for Planning Your Walking Holiday

 4. Pick a qualified guide

 You don’t want to be worrying about who’s got the map and which way is north on your walking holiday.
 If you’ve got a qualified guide with you they can oversee that, plus they’re on hand to answer any questions you might have.
-We have Tour Managers on all our walking holidays, but we also have an expert guide with us on all the walks too.
+We have Holiday Directors on all our walking holidays, but we also have an expert guide with us on all the walks too.

 5. Wear the right footwear